 Kenya’s current administration expects to receive around KSh.
 1.7 billion from the US government in return for the controversial Ebola quarantine center.
 Officially, it is said the money will help Kenya prepare to handle any potential Ebola cases.

-The residents in and around Nanyuki are livid at the idea of the Ebola center.
+Nanyuki residents are upset at the idea of the Ebola center.
 They condemn the plan to expose them to the risk of a highly infectious, deadly disease.
-Many Kenyans are livid, too.
+Many Kenyans are angered, too.
 They know how poor the Kenyan health system is.

 For instance, Kenya’s central region is among the areas notorious for diabetes and high blood pressure.
 Yet the residents are struggling to finance their daily bills to manage these diseases.
 The government claims its healthcare system supports people with such illnesses, but the reality on the ground is different.

 Many Kenyans from the Mt.
-Kenya region managing diabetes and BP spend between sh.10,000 and sh.15,000 per month, and the government does not fund it.
-Hence, many who survive long with these ailments receive medical support from private hospitals.
+Kenya region managing diabetes and BP spend between sh.10,000 and sh.15,000 per month.
+Yet they pay out of their pockets.
+Many who survive long with these ailments receive medical support from private hospitals.

-The entire treatment cost is borne by patients, many of whom resort to communal fundraising, locally termed “harambee”.
+The patients bear the entire treatment cost, often resorting to communal fundraising, locally termed “harambee”.
 So, the average Kenyan in the Central region is already facing serious healthcare challenges even without an Ebola outbreak.

 The Potential Ebola Complication